The name of this organization shall be the “Institute of Nuclear Materials Management”, hereinafter referred to as the INMM.

 4. TERMS OF OFFICE

 b.
 The four Members-at-large of the Executive Committee elected from the membership shall each serve for a term of two years, with two of the four terms expiring each year.
-The retiring Members-at-large shall not be eligible for re-election as Members-at-large until the expiration of one year.
+The retiring Members-at-large shall not be eligible for re-election as Members-at-large until the expiration of two years.

 1. GENERAL MEMBERSHIP MEETINGS